Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

 <description>A sample Maven project</description>
 <url>https://example.com/my-project</url>
 ```
-Build Settings
+**Build Settings**

 Customizes the build process.

-Source Directory: Specifies where the source code is located (default: src/main/java).
+**Source Directory**: Specifies where the source code is located (default: src/main/java).

-Resources: Defines non-code files (e.g., configuration files) needed during the build.
+**Resources**: Defines non-code files (e.g., configuration files) needed during the build.

-Plugins: Enables customization of the build process by using Maven plugins, such as maven-compiler-plugin for setting Java version compatibility.
+**Plugins**: Enables customization of the build process by using Maven plugins, such as maven-compiler-plugin for setting Java version compatibility.

 This ensures compatibility with Java 1.8 during compilation.
 ```xml